 Dr. Gerda Kits

-Dr. Gerda Kits originally became interested in economics out of a concern for justice and ecological issues.
-She continues to believe that economics can offer helpful and hopeful perspectives on these issues, in the pursuit of true stewardship.
+Dr. Gerda Kits originally became interested in economics out of a concern for social justice and ecological issues.
+She continues to believe that economics can offer helpful and hopeful insights that can help us pursue true stewardship, in service to our neighbours and the land.

-Dr. Kits’ goal is to help students learn to use economic ideas to gain an understanding of real-life issues.
+As a teacher, Dr. Kits’ goal is to help students use economic ideas to understand real-life issues.
 She teaches courses in the Politics, History & Economics program, the Environmental Studies program, and the Commerce program.
 She emphasizes a pluralist approach to economics, and uses active learning methods and case studies to help students apply and act on what they learn.
 Her favourite part of being a professor is hearing students connect the concepts they are studying in class with events happening in the world around them.